-Obesity ranks among the top three causes of preventable illness and death in the United States.
-And, as elsewhere, its prevalence has risen dramatically since the 1980s.
-One-third of American adults currently meet criteria for obesity.
-This alarming growth recently prompted the American Medical Association (AMA) to classify obesity as a disease: a disease that poses a greater risk to your health than smoking cigarettes.
+Obesity ranks among the top three causes of preventable illness and death in the United States and, as elsewhere, its prevalence has risen dramatically since the 1980s.
+More than one-third of American adults currently meet the criteria for obesity.
+This alarming growth prompted the American Medical Association (AMA) to classify obesity as a disease: a disease that poses a greater risk to your health than smoking cigarettes.

 Reasons for the rise are not entirely known and remain keenly debated.
 Given, however, the overwhelming individual and societal costs associated with it, new models for understanding and treating obesity need to be explored.
 One such new model (“Food Addiction”) incorporates the view that certain foods, particularly those high in processed sugars and fats, are habit-forming.
 It follows, then, that some forms of obesity can be effectively treated as a food addiction.

 Historically, obesity has been viewed from a purely metabolic perspective, with an emphasis on energy balance.
 More recently and temporally coinciding with the obesity epidemic, a motivating factor for eating has shifted from sustenance and energy (“eat to live”) to pleasure and hedonism (“live to eat”).
 More than that, however, certain “comfort” foods have become indispensable to many of us for dealing with uncomfortable and painful emotions, such as anger, fear, sadness, disappointment, and even boredom (“emotional eating”).
 When considered thusly, it is easy to see how food could become addicting in vulnerable individuals: we need it to live, it can powerfully provide pleasure and reward, and it can equally powerfully soothe painful emotions.
 Who among us, for example, is unfamiliar with the “HANGER”– hunger induced anger – phenomenon?